 Your tour of vintage shops will also be a tour of Oakland, as it will take you to a variety of neighborhoods including Temescal, Piedmont, Laurel, Rockridge and near Lake Merritt.

-Also on Piedmont, include Mercy Vintage on your list.
+Located on Piedmont Ave., make sure to include Mercy Vintage on your list.
 Owners Karen and Rachel describe their day jobs as “professional treasure hunters”, scouring for the best vintage and designer pieces in the Bay Area and beyond.
 “Outrageous”, “simplistic” and “quality” are words they use to describe what you’ll find and they’ll help you mix items together to find a look that works for you.
 Mercy also takes consignment pieces in case you’re ready to do a closet clean out or everyone has seen your statement piece and you’re ready for another!
 The girls have an eye and it shows.

 If vibe were a color, it might very well be shades of pink, which is what you’ll find when you walk into Down at Lulu’s, a kitschy vintage shop with a full service two station hair salon in the back.
 Vinyl and books round out the store.
 The gals who were there the day I visited, Jes and Amber, do a lot of the lifting, although it’s a collective of about eight.
 Focusing on the 60’s - 90’s, with men’s and women’s offerings, this intimate 600 sq. ft. space has owners who love their nice, unpretentious part of Oakland, which is dubbed Temescal, but according to them, might more appropriately take on the moniker of a nearby business, Alcatrash.
 They claim the area fits them like a well worn cherished piece of clothing.
 Nearby you’ll find everything from high-end antiques to cheap burgers, as well as the oldest gay bar in Oakland.
 Voted Best Vintage 2017 by SF Magazine.